bennettmatuszewski/bennettmatuszewski/README.md

  🎥 I run the  <a href="https://www.youtube.com/@BenBonk">BenBonk</a> YouTube Channel, a game development focused channel where I share my journey as a developer

+ 🐟 I have held previous IT and software engineering internships at <a href="https://www.kerecis.com/">Kerecis</a>

  📚 I am currently a computer science and business analytics double major at **William & Mary**

  🌱 I’m currently looking to learn more about **Web Development, IoT and random fun APIs**